Beginners’ Guides

 Peep Sights

 Peep sights (also known as aperture sights) use a very small hole instead of a notch for the rear sight.
-This design is used on most competition and military rifles.
+This design is used on most competition and professional rifles.
 Human eyes will naturally align objects looking through a circular opening, and these sights are therefore more intuitive and often more accurate than open sights.

 Advantages and Disadvantages